-Anyone with an alcohol use disorder should talk to a doctor before quitting drinking.
-Medications and close monitoring can ensure your medical team can step in and help you if something goes wrong while you’re going through detox.
+Anyone with an alcohol use disorder (AUD) should talk to a doctor before quitting drinking.
+Medications and close monitoring can ensure your medical team can step in and help you if something goes wrong.

 Common Delirium Tremens Symptoms

-People experiencing alcohol withdrawal often feel anxious, tremulous and restless.
-If these symptoms are left untreated, they can worsen over the course of hours to days to the stage of alcohol withdrawal called delirium tremens (DTs).
+People experiencing alcohol withdrawal often feel anxious, shaky and restless.
+If these symptoms are left untreated, they can worsen over hours to days and progress to delirium tremens.

 - Hallucinations: Typically, these are visual.
 People will see things others can’t.
 While they may know their visions aren’t real, they may be unable to snap to reality.

 Symptoms of DTs typically appear three to five days after the person stops drinking, and they can last for two to six days.
-But some people have symptoms for weeks.
+Some people even have symptoms for weeks.

-The biggest risk factor for delirium tremens is having a history of prior severe alcohol withdrawal If you’ve tried to quit cold turkey before and had shaking, tremors, hallucinations, and other troublesome signs you’re at a high risk of developing DTs and should consult with a medical professional before trying to quit on your own.
+The biggest risk factor for delirium tremens is having a history of prior severe alcohol withdrawal.
+If you’ve tried to quit cold turkey before and had shaking, tremors, hallucinations and other troublesome signs, you’re at a high risk of developing DTs.
+Consult with a medical professional before trying to quit.

 When to Call a Doctor

-Delirium tremens are serious, and up to 8% of people who develop it die.
-Prevention is therefore critical.
+Delirium tremens is serious, and estimates suggest up to 8% of people who develop it die.
+Prevention is critical.